ivandokov/depy/readme.md

 Each hook receives one parameter which is the directory name of the release so if you want to run code on the release you have to `cd "$1"`.

+These hooks receives the following arguments:
+* `$1` - path to the release directory.
+Can be used to `cd "$1"` and run code in the release directory.
+* `$2` - 0 for full release, 1 for incremental

 #### Post hooks
 ```bash
 post_hooks=(